dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudyareas.md

 14. **TRUSTEE** - A field containing the Trustee area the Study Area is in.
 The TRUSTEE field should be defined as a "Short Integer".

-The following fields are **required for SchoolSite Locator**, but are only used for Study Areas that are in split attendance areas or optional areas.
+The following fields are **required for SchoolSite Pro Locator**, but are only used for Study Areas that are in split attendance areas or optional areas.